ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-In the code above, we declare both variables of type [int]{.type} in a single line and take advantage of the fact that the compiler will initialize them with [0]{.lit} for us.
+In the code above, we declare both variables of type `int` in a single line and take advantage of the fact that the compiler will initialize them with `0` for us.
 And we use a named constant for the upper loop boundary.
-Another tiny fix is that we write [inc(i)]{.code} instead of [inc(i, 1)]{.code}.
-We can do that because there exists multiple procedures with the name [inc()]{.func} --- one which takes two arguments, and one which takes only one argument and always increases that argument by one.
+Another tiny fix is that we write `inc(i)` instead of `inc(i, 1)`.
+We can do that because there exists multiple procedures with the name `inc()` --- one which takes two arguments, and one which takes only one argument and always increases that argument by one.
 Procedures with the same name, but different parameter lists, are called overloaded procedures.
-Instead of [inc(i)]{.code} we could have written also [i = i + 1]{.code} and instead of [inc(sum, i)]{.code} we could write [sum = sum + i]{.code}.
+Instead of `inc(i)` we could have written also `i = i + 1` and instead of `inc(sum, i)` we could write `sum = sum + i`.
 That would generate identical code in the executable, so we can use whatever we like better.